vmware/differential-datalog/rust/template/distributed_datalog/README.md

 - [sources][sources] and [sinks][sinks] that produce and consume
   updates, respectively, and can be fit into the system using the `Observable` and `Observer` interfaces
+- an [accumulator][accumulator] component that acts as a transparent proxy on a communication channel between an `Observable` and an `Observer` while accumulating the transferred updates for efficient re-configuration in case a new `Observer` subscribes or the `Observable` fails

 ### Examples & Tests
 **D3log** has unit as well as integration style tests using an actual